ericaglimsholt/assignment-style-website/README.md

 # Assignment - style your own website
 This is an assignment for the course "digital techniques and production".
+You are given a easy template of a webpage.
+Your assignment is to change the CSS to make it as beautiful as you want!
+Now, CSS isn't always easy even if it feels like it.
+You are more than welcome to ask each others and Google things you want to do.
+Add `CSS` to every search you do to make it easy.
+Copy and paste.
+That's how we roll.
+Really.

 ![CSS is a struggle](https://media.giphy.com/media/13XW2MJE0XCoM0/giphy.gif)